 We ate mussels and frites in the garden of the very busy Cartwright Inn (The Cartwright family held the manor house from 1615 to 1954 when the last father and son were both killed in an auto accident.)
 We drank local Hook Norton Ale.
 But again no sign of the Shire delivery team.
-Must be an urban legend.
+It must be an urban legend.

 We liked the service here.
 They were almost overwhelmed with customers but kind and apologetic.
 They made sure you knew you were not forgotten.
 One server was a young Romanian woman.
 Pete recognized her accent.
 She grew up in an area of Romania he worked in.

 It’s all downhill walking back to the boat.
-We pass high walled pastures, horses and sheep graze around wide shade trees.
+We pass high-walled pastures, and horses and sheep graze around wide shade trees.
 They walk toward us, hoping for something tasty.
 It’s a busy road with too much litter.
 Later I read on the village website that they hold regular cleanup days.
 They are a little like the volunteer Beach cleanups we have at home.
 Like us, they show photos of the big bags they collect.
 Too bad it’s necessary.

-We shower back at the boat then chat with the narrowboat neighbors.
+We shower back at the boat and then chat with the narrowboat neighbors.
 Those who are boat owners carry folding lawn chairs.
 They set them up and make the towpath their backyards.

-Cartwright Hotel, a pleasant country location but accessible to many of the local sights.
+Cartwright Hotel a pleasant country location but accessible to many of the local sights.

 Sunday Roast at the Great Western Arms